komodorio/docs/docs/Integrations/Okta/Okta-Role-Provsioning.md

 - To convert the assignment type from Individual to Group, click Convert assignments button
 <img src="./assignment-conversion-button.png" width="600">

-- Select the users that you'd like to convert the assignment, and click Convert selected (alternativly you can click the Convert all assignments button)
+- Select the users for whom you'd like to convert the assignment, and click Convert selected (alternatively you can click the Convert all assignments button)
 <img src="./assignment-conversion.png" width="600">

 - Going back to the previous screen, you can confirm that the assignment type has changed